Related to Elephant Ears, these tropical plants are grown for their eye-catching foliage.

 Light – Moderate to bright, indirect light.
 Can tolerate low light but they may struggle.
 Avoid direct sunlight, which can cause leaf scorching.

-Water – Allow the top 2-3” dry before watering.
+Water – Allow the top third of the soil to dry before watering.
 Don’t allow to fully dry out.

 Soil – A well-draining potting soil, like Espoma Potting Soil, is perfect.